-The first states to legalize the recreational use of maijuana in the US were Colorado and Washington State.
+The first states to legalize the recreational use of marijuana in the US were Colorado and Washington State.
 Moreover, personal cultivation is allowed for up to 6 plants, as well as commercial cultivation and sales (with taxing regulations).
 Cannabis use is regulated similar to alcohol, and people over the age of 21 are allowed possession of up to an ounce of weed in these two states.
-According to the The Defense Information Systems Agency (DISA), other states in the US that have since legalized recreational weed and medical marijuana include:
+According to The Defense Information Systems Agency (DISA), other states in the US that have since legalized recreational weed and medical marijuana include:

 - New Jersey;

 Apart from these 15 states, the District of Columbia has also legalized the adult use of marijuana.
 In 2014, Washington D.C. voted by ballot initiative to legalize marijuana possession and cultivation for recreational use, and the law went into effect on February 26, 2015.